Vicious cycles & Weinberg’s psychotherapy

 Weinberg studied the thoughts and feelings that arose in people as they first refrained from their problematic habit and “hungered” for their habit.
 He called them hunger illusions.
 These illusions could reveal themselves in dreams or in what might seem like illogical excuses to resume the habit.
 Weinberg gives an example of a hunger illusion.

-A man who had been dry for three weeks said sincerely to a roomful of people, ” I’m really worried that if I don’t sit down and drink with my family and friends during Christmas, they’ll think I’m a snob and that I hate them.”
+A man who had been dry for three weeks said sincerely to an Alocoholics Anonymous meeting, ” I’m really worried that if I don’t sit down and drink with my family and friends during Christmas, they’ll think I’m a snob and that I hate them.”
 Everyone in the room laughed out loud.
 “But it’s only July”, someone reminded him. … The thought came from the centre of his being. … The man had begun drinking in his teens to get close to people and prove that he was not a snob. … the ideas that come to people’s minds when they break habits can make no sense, even as excuses.
 They are … reasons that the person had had in the past when he or she began the behaviour.
 (Weinberg, 1995, p.
 185)

 Weinberg’s terms & psychodynamics